hpc-uk/hpcuk-website/champions/index.md

 UK HPC Champions
 ================

-The HPC Champions network arose out of the [ARCHER](Http://www.archer.ac.uk) with was funded by [EPSRC](http://www.epsrc.ac.uk).
 The UK HPC Champions are individuals who can:

 * advising users on how to access appropriate computational resources
 * provide advice on how to exploit these resources effectively
 * providing advice on support mechanisms
 * provide information on obtaining training in appropriate HPC technologies
 * provide advice on HPC career development skills and engaging in outreach activities

+The HPC Champions network arose out of the [ARCHER](Http://www.archer.ac.uk) Champions activity that was funded as part of the ARCHER Outreach grant by [EPSRC](http://www.epsrc.ac.uk).

 List of UK HPC Champions
 ========================